Paul Bourdarie: Journalist and lecturer (1897–1908)

-In 1896 Bourdarie succeeded Béhagle in taking charge of the "Colonies and Protectorates" column in the newspaper La France, where he wrote a personal column "The art of colonizing."

-From 1896 to 1898 Bourdarie gave lecture tours on the domestication of elephants in Africa.
+In 1896, Bourdarie succeeded Béhagle in taking charge of the "Colonies and Protectorates" column in the newspaper La France, where he wrote a personal column "The art of colonizing."
+From 1896 to 1898, Bourdarie gave lecture tours on the domestication of elephants in Africa.
 After a lecture tour in Belgium he was received on 25 May 1898 by Leopold II, who charged Captain Laplume to inquire on the trials of domesticating elephants undertaken at Fernan Vaz by the Fathers of the Holy Spirit.

-In 1904–1905 he talked in the French textile industry centers on establishing cotton cultivation in Africa.
+In 1904 and 1905, he talked in the French textile industry centers on establishing cotton cultivation in Africa.

-In 1906 Bourdarie founded the Revue indigène to promote a liberal policy for treatment of indigenous people.
+In 1906, Bourdarie founded the Revue indigène to promote a liberal policy for treatment of indigenous people.
 The Revue indigène: Organe des intérêts des ineligènes aux colonies et pays de protectorat was published in Paris from 1906 to 1932 under his direction.
 It advocated respect for the institutions and authorities of the colonized societies, gradual modernization at their own pace through collaboration between traditional elites and the colonial authorities, with progressive granting of political rights including the vote and French citizenship, while letting the colonized peoples retain their traditional laws, customs and culture.
 The periodical was read by many North African Muslims.

 Professor (1908–20)

 In 1908 Bourdarie was appointed professor at the Collège libre des sciences sociales(fr) (Free College of Social Sciences) under the direction of Ernest Delbet(fr).

-Until 1914 he taught courses on the history and sociology of French Equatorial Africa.

-In 1909 Bourdarie and Professor Paul Pellet of the École des Sciences Politiques founded the Souvenir colonial français to create bronze plates that marked the deeds of the French overseas.

-In 1910 he made a trip to Tunisia, where the Revue indigène was read by many of the Tunisians as an alternative to the propaganda of the colons.

-From 1914 to 1920 he lectured on current events, politics and "the colonial lessons of war".

-In 1915 Bourdarie originated the project to found the Grand Mosque of Paris with an associated Muslim Institute.
+Until 1914, he taught courses on the history and sociology of French Equatorial Africa.
+In 1909, Bourdarie and Professor Paul Pellet of the École des Sciences Politiques founded the Souvenir colonial français to create bronze plates that marked the deeds of the French overseas.
+In 1910, he made a trip to Tunisia, where the Revue indigène was read by many of the Tunisians as an alternative to the propaganda of the colons.
+From 1914 to 1920, he lectured on current events, politics and "the colonial lessons of war".
+In 1915, Bourdarie originated the project to found the Grand Mosque of Paris with an associated Muslim Institute.
 At the invitation of the Resident General he made a trip to Morocco in 1916 and visited Casablanca, Rabat, Marrakesh, Fez, Taza, Mazagan and Safi.